CodingwithKarim/AgentK/README.md

        "HuggingFace": {"apiKey": "YOUR_API_KEY" }
      },
      "Models": {
-       // Add model info here after consulting provider docs
+       // Add model info here after consulting provider docs for proper configuration
-       // Default models will be provided for you but you are expected to config your own models using the agentk_config.json file + appropriate API keys for access
+       // Default models will be provided for you to use and follow as an example but you are expected to config your own models using the agentk_config.json file + appropriate API keys for access
-       // If you don't have API keys set up for certain providers, do not include their modles in the config file
+       // If you don't have API keys set up for certain providers, do not include their modles in the config file as they will be unaccessible.
        // Model info can be found under provider docs  (see below) }
    }
    ```